CDCgov/prime-reportstream/prime-router/docs/design/proposals/translation-template-test-plan.md

 broke/changed or even really what is specifically being tested.

 ## Considerations
-- We not only want to check the rules set forth in the spec, but the ones set forth by our users.
+- We not only want to check the rules set forth in the spec, but the specific ones created for senders and receivers.

 ## Proposal on *what* to test
 We should write tests when: